aabdurrouf/piXedfit/docs/source/manage_filters.rst

 Get filter transmission
 -----------------------
-It is also possible to get the transmission function of a filter.
-Below shows an example of script to get and plot the transmision functions of SDSS filters.
+It is also possible to get the transmission curve of a filter.
+The following is an example of script to retrieve and plot the transmision curves of SDSS filters using the :func:`get_filter_curve`.

 	.. code-block:: python